evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 flow to completion.
 To address when these use cases pop up, the [`fork`](#fork) function will return a function that ignores its arguments and returns a `Unit`.
 When this function is called, `Async` will finish running the current "in flight" computation to completion, but will cease all remaining execution.
+Wrapped functions can return a function that will be called when an `Async` computation is cancelled, this can be used to clear timeouts or "in flight" xhr requests.
 Cancellation with `Async` is total and will cancel silently, without notification.

 <!-- eslint-disable no-console -->
 <!-- eslint-disable no-sequences -->